encoredev/encore/docs/observability/logging.md

 Structured logging also enables the logs to be easily indexed, meaning they can be quickly filtered and searched through to find all logs that match a particular query.

-Encore’s built-in logging support is fully integrated with its Distributed Tracing, which means that all logs you emit automatically become included in the active trace.
+Encore’s logging support is fully integrated with the built-in [Distributed Tracing](/docs/observability/tracing) functionality.
+This means that all logs you emit automatically become included in the active trace.
 This dramatically simplifies debugging of your application.

 ## Usage
 First, import `encore.dev/rlog` in your package.
 Then simply call one of the package methods `Info`, `Error`, or `Debug`.
 For example: